Musicians Seamounts: Geologic context

 About 10,000 seamounts and islands are estimated to dot the floor of the Pacific Ocean, forming clusters and chains.
 The origin of chains of seamounts and islands is commonly explained with the hotspot hypothesis, which posits that as the crust migrates above a stationary hotspot volcanism forms these structures.
-A further hypothesis states that the hotspots, sourced from mantle plumes, are static with respect to each other and thus geologists can reconstruct the history of plate movement by analyzing the tracks traced on the crust by hotspots.
+A further hypothesis, which is known now to be an approximation, supposed that the hotspots, sourced from mantle plumes, are static with respect to each other and thus geologists can reconstruct the history of plate movement by analyzing the tracks traced on the crust by hotspots.
+Later tectonic therapy allows for mantle plume shifts.

 The Pacific Ocean contains a number of seamount and island chains, some of which have been attributed to hotspots such as the Cobb hotspot, Caroline hotspot, Hawaiian hotspot, Marquesas hotspot, Tahiti hotspot, Pitcairn hotspot, Macdonald hotspot and Louisville hotspot.
 Not all of these hotspots are necessarily fed by a deep continuous mantle plume; some may be nourished by discrete batches of melting material that rise through the mantle.
-Other chains may be controlled by mantle flow towards a spreading ridge, which has been proposed for the Musicians chain.
+Other chains may be controlled by mantle flow towards a spreading ridge, which has been proposed for the Musicians chain, as mentioned in the earlier VER discussion.

+The lithosphere that the Musicians seamounts formed on is known from magnetic data to be between 121.4 and 83.65 million years old (Cretaceous normal superchron, C34n) except for the easternmost tip of the southern VERs which is C33r so is somewhere between 83.65 and about 79 million years old.
+It formed from ancient Pacific-Farallon plate spreading centers to the south-east of the Euterpe hotspot.
+Pacific plate motion was stable in its general north-west vector from the initial formation of the Northwest Cluster, and can be calculated to be 42 ± 9 km/million years.
+This constrains the early change in Pacific plate rotation pole (where before this the local Pacific plate direction of movement was towards the west) to before 98 million years ago., The seamount alignment in the southern chain bends at about 81 million age and this correlates with the 79 million years ago bend in the northern Hawaiian–Emperor seamount chain, just north of the Detroit Seamount.
+After this the local vector direction of the Pacific plate was towards the north.
+Other evidence has suggested that the next change in Pacific plate rotation poles was between 54 and 47 million years ago which may have allowed extension volcanism in the southern part of the chain.